neos-modding-group/neos-modding-group.github.io/mods.md

 Adds a dash screen to edit mod configs

-The latest version is [1.2.0](https://github.com/badhaloninja/NeosModSettings/releases/tag/v1.2.0):
+The latest version is [1.2.1](https://github.com/badhaloninja/NeosModSettings/releases/tag/v1.2.1):
-Fixes setting config items to null
-Fix generating a page for mods without supported config items Added new config items
+Fix a typo in the new config item descriptions

 <!--dev.zkxs.neoscontactssort-->
 ### [NeosContactsSort](https://github.com/zkxs/NeosContactsSort) by [runtime](https://github.com/zkxs)